datavetaren/prologcoin/README.md

 ```

 Will be reserved for monetary value.
 Value is bound to the amount and
-Spent is either in unbound state = coin is available / not spent, and
+Spent is either unbound = coin is available / not spent, and if the
-if the argument is '[]' (the empty list) then it is spent.
+argument is '[]' (the empty list) then it is considered spent.

-There are two built-in predicates (by the system) that allows you join
+There are two built-in predicates (by the system) that allows you
-or split coins (and only these preciates are allowed to work on
+joining or spliting coins and only these preciates are allowed to work
-'$coin'.) cjoin0/3 is a helper predicate for cjoin/2 (which also is
+on '$coin' terms. cjoin0/3 is a helper predicate for cjoin/2 and is not
-allowed to work on '$coin'.)
+considered available directly from the user code.

 ```
 cjoin(InCoins, '$coin'(Sum, _) ) :-